March 31, 2025

 These questions encourage thinking about alternative viewpoints.

-• Example: “Is there another way to solve the problem?” or “How would someone with an opposing viewpoint argue?”
+• Example: "Is there another way to solve the problem?" or "How would someone with an opposing opinion argue?"

-• Application in E-Learning: Challenge your participants in a case study-based training to analyze a problem from various perspectives.
+• Application in E-Learning: Challenge your participants in a case-based training to analyze a problem from various perspectives.

 These questions help reflect on the long-term consequences of a statement or decision.